datopia/pixyll/_drafts/2019-06-03-invariant-intro.md

 it only uses our supported set of Datalog clauses and aggregates.
 Since these are not able to affect the environment and are guaranteed to halt, every provider of the system should feel fine to accept them if a (profitable) deployment fee is provided.

 Since adding an invariant is just another form of transaction and its addition happens under the namespace of a public-key id of the sender, we need not constrain users from supplying invariants.
 We can just ask to pay a consistent fee for the IO operations that it costs to add one or a bunch of such contracts.

-## Optimal interface
+## Optimal Interface

-While in most blockchain systems users need to fetch all data transacted to read arbitrarily from the blockchain, in Datopia it is enough to follow the Merkle proof to the leafs of each index tree[^4] We are confident that with most meaningful contracts and apps, the partition in index fragments will be almost information theoretically optimal for clients, because the query plan will be minimized by detailed statistics of the distribution of each attribute and these
+While in most blockchain systems users need to fetch all data transacted to read arbitrarily from the blockchain, in Datopia it is enough to follow the Merkle proof to the leafs of each index tree[^4].
+We are confident that with most meaningful contracts and apps, the partition in index fragments will be almost information theoretically optimal for clients, because the query plan will be minimized by detailed statistics of the distribution of each attribute and these